Is Robinhood Available in Canada?

 Alternatives to the Robinhood App in Canada

-As we’ve highlighted above, while Canadians don’t have access to Robinhood you still have great choices when it comes to commission-free brokers in Canada.
+As we’ve highlighted above, while Canadians don’t have access to the Robinhood platform you still have great choices when it comes to commission-free brokers in Canada.
 The best choice for you will depend on your investment strategy, what level of service you expect from your online brokerage, and how much importance you place on free trading options.

 Keep in mind, you have the choice between robo advisors and discount brokerages here.
-Both Wealthsimple and Questrade offer options for each; however, since Robinhood is a discount brokerage we are going to be focusing on comparing the brokerage aspects of each company to help you find the best Robinhood-like app in Canada.
+Both Wealthsimple and Questrade offer options for each; however, since Robinhood is a discount brokerage, we are going to be focusing on comparing the brokerage aspects of each company to help you find the best Robinhood-like app in Canada.

 Robinhood vs. Wealthsimple